belajdel/chatbt/README.md

 # ChatBot

-A chatbot powered by an AI is a software application that is designed to simulate human conversation, using natural language processing and machine learning techniques to understand and respond to user queries.
+A chatbot powered by an AI is that is designed to simulate human conversation, using natural language processing and machine learning techniques to understand and respond to user queries.

 # Requirements: